agutieda/R-DEU/README.md

 # Random Discounted Expected Utility

-Code to replicate the empirical results reported in **"*Random Discounted Expected Utility*"** by Jose Apesteguia, Miguel A. Ballester, and Ángelo Gutiérrez-Daza.
+Code to replicate the empirical results reported in **"*Random Discounted Expected Utility*"**, by Jose Apesteguia, Miguel A. Ballester, and Ángelo Gutiérrez-Daza.

 A local copy of the paper can be found [here](https://gutierrez-daza.com/publication/r-deu/R-DEU.pdf).